Resource type: Report

 The report was published and launched on 19 November 2019, at Broadway House, Westminster.
 Its author is our freelance Research Associate, Dr James Wallis.

 In Part II of the report, we present practical recommendations for addressing ‘difficult histories’ at a local and national level, in ways that allow for the development of positive identities and feelings of belonging.

-The report’s recommendations, which are each expanded on in full in the report, are:
+The recommendations from Difficult Histories & Positive Identities, which are each expanded on in full in the report, are:

 Who are we trying to engage with ‘difficult histories’?